Info for youth players

 How to throw

 In elementary school players it is a toss-up whether it is easier to learn the backhand or the forehand throw first.
-Try them both as early as possible, but leave more advanced throws until after the forehand and backhand are mastered.
+Try to learn them both as early as possible.

 If you are new to throwing the backhand, get off on the right foot with these instructional videos from USA Ultimate and Brody Smith —